 Illustration of how DART's impact will alter the orbit of Dimorphos (formerly called "Didymos B") about Didymos.
 Telescopes on Earth will be able to measure the change in the orbit of Dimorphos to evaluate the effectiveness of the DART impact.

 DART's target is the binary asteroid system Didymos, which means "twin" in Greek (and explains the word "double" in the mission's name).
 Didymos is the ideal candidate for humankind's first planetary defense experiment, although it is not on a path to collide with Earth and therefore poses no actual threat to the planet.
-The Didymos system is composed of two asteroids: the larger asteroid Didymos A (diameter: 780 meters, 0.48 miles), and the smaller moonlet asteroid, Didymos B (diameter: 160 meters, 525 feet), which orbits the larger asteroid.
-The DART spacecraft will impact Didymos B nearly head-on, shortening the time it takes the small asteroid moonlet to orbit Didymos A by several minutes.
+The system is composed of two asteroids: the larger asteroid Didymos (diameter: 780 meters, 0.48 miles), and the smaller moonlet asteroid, Dimorphos (diameter: 160 meters, 525 feet), which orbits the larger asteroid.
+The DART spacecraft will impact Dimorphos nearly head-on, shortening the time it takes the small asteroid moonlet to orbit Didymos by several minutes.

 The DART mission is being developed and led for NASA by the Johns Hopkins University Applied Physics Laboratory.
 NASA's Planetary Defense Coordination Office is the lead for planetary defense activities and is sponsoring the DART mission.
 Current U.S. partner institutions on DART include NASA Goddard Space Flight Center, NASA Johnson Space Center, NASA Langley Research Center, NASA Glenn Research Center, NASA Marshall Space Flight Center, NASA Kennedy Space Center, NASA's Launch Services Program, Jet Propulsion Laboratory, SpaceX, Aerojet Rocketdyne, Lawrence Livermore National Laboratory, Auburn University, Carnegie Science Las Campanas Observatory, University of Colorado, Lowell Observatory, University of Maryland, New Mexico Tech with Magdalena Ridge Observatory, Northern Arizona University, and Planetary Science Institute, and the U.S. Naval Academy.